Shyft-to/ladybug-sdk/README.md

 ## ✨ Features
 - **Real-Time Data:** Stream transactions and account updates directly from the Solana network.

-- **Event Detection:** Built-in logic to easily detect common DeFi events like Buys, Sells, and Token Launches.
+- **Data Insight:** The SDK completely abstracts complex parsing logic, automatically handling raw instruction data and events so you receive clean, human-readable objects ready for use.

+- **Layered Parsing:** We provide specialized parsers for compiled instructions, inner instructions, and program events, giving you complete visibility into every layer of a complex on-chain transaction.

-- **Parsing based Usecases:** IDL-based program parsers can be created
+- **Parsing based Usecases:** IDL-based program parsers can be created for any program, which helps in monitoring and parsing their instructions.

 - **TypeScript Native:** Written in TypeScript for better developer experience and type safety.